instadw/instadwell-blog/_posts/2025-12-29-the-state-of-indian-student-migration-2025-the-hidden-recession.md

 But if you are a university stakeholder, a student housing provider, or an investor, you might be wondering: “If numbers are up 40%, why are university applications to the UK and Canada flatlining?”

-At [InstaDwell](https://instadwell.com/), we combined official Ministry of External Affairs (MEA) data with our own "Social Sentiment Analysis" of recent discussions on Reddit communities like r/Indians_StudyAbroad and r/UniUK.

 The reality?
 The "boom" is a statistical illusion.
 The "University Recession" is real.

 ----------